XPMUser/XPMUser.github.io/README.md

 - 2.45.0 | The Earth Tower!

-  The Earth Tower is back in business.
+  The Earth Tower is back in business plus, you can have All-Out-Attack once the energy's full.

 - 3.0.0 | Coming Soon!